Small Business Trends to watch out in 2022

 1) Fintech companies to pave way for easier loans:

-It is a well-known fact that the primary barrier for SME growth has been finance.
+It is a well-known fact that the primary barrier for SME growth has been financing.
 Most businesses face extreme difficulties in getting access to working capital loans.
-Their problems range from inability to provide collateral, lack of comprehensive credit score and a challenging application process for approval of loan.
-Some of the lending platforms offer up to Rs 1 crore loan at a reasonable interest rates within three days and, that too, without collateral.
+Their problems range from inability to provide collateral, lack of comprehensive credit score, and a challenging application process for approval of the loan.
+Some of the lending platforms offer up to Rs 1 crore loan at a reasonable interest rate within three days and, that too, without collateral.
 The new age online lenders are using AI-driven algorithms to generate a credit score for applicants to make the process of disbursing SME loans in India faster.
 There is a surge in non-banking finance companies offering customized quick small business loans solutions on online platforms.
-Going forward digital start-ups and alternate lending platforms will become an effective platform to solve the problems of SME business loans.
+Going forward digital start-ups and alternate lending platforms will become effective platforms to solve the problems of SME business loans.

 2) SMAC technologies to find resonance with SMEs:

 In a digital landscape when businesses are adapting technologies, SMEs cannot afford to remain behind.
-SMAC which combines technologies like social, mobile, analytics and cloud will be the most sought after solutions and emerge as small business trends 2019.
-It will aid businesses to sell products and services in an engaging, personalized and comprehensive manner, and that, too within affordable cost structure.
+SMAC which combines technologies like social, mobile, analytics and cloud will be the most sought-after solution and emerge as small business trends 2019.
+It will aid businesses to sell products and services in an engaging, personalized and comprehensive manner, and that, too within an affordable cost structure.
 The technology helps to create a level playing field for SMEs and enables them to compete with larger players as well.

 3) P2P lending to pick up:

-With businesses crossing borders, the needs of SME business loans have expanded significantly.
-Today peer-to-peer lending has gained momentum as it eliminates the traditional approach of raising SME loans in India which is tedious, cumbersome and take a longer time.
-Under P2P model, a business owner can place the request which is viewed by lenders who then decide on the requirements.
+With businesses crossing borders, the need for SME business loans has expanded significantly.
+Today peer-to-peer lending has gained momentum as it eliminates the traditional approach of raising SME loans in India which is tedious, cumbersome, and takes a longer time.
+Under the P2P model, a business owner can place the request which is viewed by lenders who then decide on the requirements.
 Once a borrower’s profile is approved, a loan can be sanctioned in a few hours.
 Even the credit rating procedure and background check of a borrower is processed faster as compared to traditional banks leading to better disbursal of SME business loans.
-With digital banking you can easily get quick business loan approvals on platforms such as Lendingkart.
-Such innovations in lending space would emerge as one of the key sme business trends in 2019.
+With digital banking, you can easily get quick business loan approvals on platforms such as Lendingkart.
+Such innovations in the lending space would emerge as one of the key sme business trends in 2022.

 4) Payment companies to expand services:

-Those businesses have a successful run which relies on efficient tracking payments mechanisms.
-A new set of tech savvy companies have emerged to make the process of collections for merchants easier.
-These companies operate in the cloud and simplify the transactions.
+Those businesses have a successful run that relies on efficient tracking payments mechanisms.
+A new set of tech-savvy companies have emerged to make the process of collections for merchants easier.
+These companies operate in the cloud and simplify transactions.
 The entire payment is made seamless for merchants who can share payment links with customers via email, SMS, or WhatsApp.
-Such companies also work in tandem with traditional payment methods like credit cards, NEFT/RTGS, wallets, net banking etc.
+Such companies also work in tandem with traditional payment methods like credit cards, NEFT/RTGS, wallets, net banking, etc.

 5) Social media will remain a top priority:

-Around 96 per cent of the SMBs use social media in their marketing strategy.
-Facebook has been the most preferred social media channel for expanding the reach of SMEs and the platform keeps introducing features and insights to help them connect with new customers from different cities, regions or countries.
-One of the major small business trends in 2019 will be to weave social media in their marketing strategy and explore areas such as live videos to connect with audiences.
+Around 96 percent of SMBs use social media in their marketing strategy.
+Facebook has been the most preferred social media channel for expanding the reach of SMEs and the platform keeps introducing features and insights to help them connect with new customers from different cities, regions, or countries.
+One of the major small business trends in 2022 will be to weave social media in their marketing strategy and explore areas such as live videos to connect with audiences.

 SMEs adopting the cloud have witnessed clear benefits because the technology is advanced, affordable, and easy to use.
 Cloud can solve some of the biggest challenges including password management, CRM, and managing mailing lists.
-According to the latest study, SMEs witnessed a multiplier effect of 1.5 times in its productivity and profitability with multiplier effect of 3 times after shifting from low to medium cloud technology.
-In fact, data and advanced analytics solutions are being explored to increase efficiency and cut cost.
+According to the latest study, SMEs witnessed a multiplier effect of 1.5 times in their productivity and profitability with the multiplier effect of 3 times after shifting from low to medium cloud technology.
+In fact, data and advanced analytics solutions are being explored to increase efficiency and cut costs.
 Businesses are developing algorithms and investing in artificial intelligence (AI).
-AI and analytics will dominate the SME trends in 2019.
+AI and analytics will dominate the SME trends in 2022.

 With advancements in technology, it is time SMEs notice these trends and adapt them to stay ahead of the pack.